Orthopedics

 • Rest: Stop using the affected area and avoid weight-bearing.

-• Ice: Apply ice pack over a towel for 15-20 minutes, every 2-3 hours.
+• Ice: Apply an ice pack wrapped in a towel for 15-20 minutes, every 2-3 hours.

 What Not to Do